Abandoned & Little-Known Airfields:

 Governor's Airpark / Wings Field / Haedtler Field, Chicago Heights, IL

-nor listed among active airfields in the 1946 Chicago Sectional Chart (courtesy of Chris Kennedy).
+or on the June 1946 Chicago Sectional Chart (courtesy of Chris Kennedy).

 The earliest photo which has been located of Governor's Airpark was a 1951 aerial view.